-Park(ing) for People, a temporary “pop up” park that will fill Donaldson Alley will be open to the public from Friday, September 15 through Sunday, September 17.
-This community outreach effort is part of Park(ing) Day, a global event designed to bring attention to the need for more urban open space, spark discussions about how public space is created and allocated and improve the quality of the places in which we live and work, according to Lamba.
+Park(ing) for People, a temporary “pop up” park, was open to the public from 12 p.m.
+Friday, September 21 through 12 p.m.
+Sunday, September 23.
+This community outreach effort was part of Park(ing) Day, a global event designed to bring attention to the need for more urban open space, spark discussions about how public space is created and allocated and improve the quality of the places in which we live and work, according to Lamba.

-Several free family-friendly events are planned around the pop up park, said Lamba.
+Several free family-friendly events were planned around the pop up park.

 “It’s about changing mindsets.
 It’s showing people that urban centers can have areas that are green, innovative and inviting,” he said.
 “It builds a sense of community.
 It’s such a unique concept.
 No one expects to see a park just spring up in a parking lot or alley, and our temporary parks have been in the most active parts of the borough.”